abhishekms1047/COVID-19-Analysis/README.md

 ## Recommendations and Insights
 Our team found that stricter gathering ban policy would effectively lower the infection rate.
 Meanwhile, the more population is occupied by elder people, the higher the infection rate will be.
 This is reasonable because it is proved that old people are more likely to be infected.

-Surprisingly, we also found that there's a strong correlation education level and infection rate.
-Regions with high education level tend to have lower infection rate.
+Surprisingly, we also found that there's a strong correlation between education level and infection rate.
+Regions with high education level tend to have a lower infection rate.

 Thus, we recommend that countries or regions where the pandemic is not particularly serious should also release stricter policy about social gathering.
 Besides, they should also pay more attention to regions with lower education level and give more resources to regions with more elders.